TRUSTWORTHY database property

 To set this option, you must be a member of the sysadmin fixed server role.

-This property can be used to reduce certain threats that can exist as a result of attaching a database that contains one of the following objects:
+TRUSTWORTHY database property set to OFF to mitigate certain threats that can exist as a result of attaching a database that contains one of the following objects:

 Malicious assemblies with an EXTERNAL_ACCESS or UNSAFE permission setting.
 For more information, see CLR Integration Security.